 She returned to the school at least once more, to talk about its history at a celebration event in 1975, alongside second head teacher Miss Wilkins.

-Edith spent her last years by the sea, on the south coast of England at Worthing in Sussex, and died there in 1991, aged 85.
+She and her friend Wendy moved to a bungalow overlooking Bath, where she offered tutoring to some select children.
+Cassia and Wendy then spent her last years together by the sea, on the south coast of England at Worthing in Sussex.
+She died there in 1991, aged 85.